amauribechtoldjr/transactions-manager-server/README.md

   yarn -i
 ```

-Then you need to create an .env file to set the environment variables, i have had put an example to follow in `.env.example`.
+Now we have to create an .env file to set the environment variables, you will need to have mongoDB installed locally or a database online (e.g https://cloud.mongodb.com/).

+I have had put an example to follow in `.env.example`.

 ### How to run